softworkz/embyuserwiki/Transcoding.md

 * Open MAX (OMX)
 * VAAPI

+NB.
+This is not an exhaustive list, so please choose the correct setting in the drop-down menu.

 This should only be enabled if you have the appropriate hardware and may result in errors otherwise.
 If you're unsure, leave the setting at Auto and the system will attempt to automatically detect this.